The Most "Wuthering Heights" Day Ever

 Participants in The Most "Wuthering Heights" Day Ever.

-This is the Madison edition of the international Wuthering Heights dance event.
-Reprising last year's event, we'll dress up as Kate Bush and join the world in reenacting the red dress version of the Wuthering Heights music video.
+For the third annual TMWHDE, we'll dress up as Kate Bush and join the world in reenacting the red dress version of her Wuthering Heights music video.
 Out on the wiley windy moor of James Madison Park, we'll dance out our hot tempers and chase away our bad dreams.

-Wear: red dress, red stockings, black belt (or just something red).
-Bring: your Kate Bush (and Emily Brontë) adoration and boundless joy.
+Wear: red dress, red stockings, black belt (or just something red)

+Bring: a battery-powered radio/boombox, and your Kate Bush (and Emily Brontë) adoration and boundless joy

-Learn the dance at these *optional* lead-up workshops at James Madison Park:
+Learn the dance with these videos:

 If you don't feel like dancing but you still want to bask in the glow of Kate Bush, stop by to watch the performance!